Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- Darnold has thrown for 2,176 yards (145.1 ypg), completing 58.3% of his passes and tossing seven touchdown passes and 11 interceptions this season.

-- He's also figured in the ground game, with 196 rushing yards (13.1 ypg) on 38 carries with five rushing touchdowns.
+- He has tacked on 196 rushing yards on 38 carries (plus five touchdowns), averaging 13.1 yards per game.

-- The Panthers, who rank 26th in the NFL in points scored, have attempted a pass 56.8% of the time while running the football 43.2% of the time.
+- The Panthers have thrown the football in 56.8% of their plays from scrimmage this year while staying on the ground 43.2% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Darnold has thrown 34 passes in the red zone this season, 31.5% of his team's red zone plays.